For Index of Brides, CLICK HERE

 ceremony took place at St. James’ church in the morning, Rev. J. R. MacMorine officiating.

-Immediately after the ceremony. the Dr. and
+Immediately after the ceremony. the Dr. and his bride drove to the

-his bride drove to the boat and left for their home in Fulton, N.Y., where he
+boat and left for their home in Fulton, N.Y., where he has decided to

-has decided to practice.
-Mr. and Mrs.
+practice.
+Mr. and Mrs. Huffman, and

-only Napanee people present.
-The
+people present.
+The bride, who is said

-bride, who is said to be very popular in her native city, is a graduate of
+to be very popular in her native city, is a graduate of the training school

-the training school for nurses, and has been engaged in the General
+for nurses, and has been engaged in the General Hospital.
+Her ability as a nurse is well-known, and

-Huffman is one of Queen’s clever graduates in medicine.
-His course was marked with brilliant
+Queen’s clever graduates in medicine.

-with Dr. Mylks, they stood head of their class, and
+His course was marked with brilliant work.
+At his final year, in company with Dr. Mylks, they stood head of their class, and were appointed

-were appointed House Surgeons in the General Hospital.
-His work in that institution was marked
+House Surgeons in the General Hospital.

-with the same thoroughness as was his university course.
-He was exceedingly bright and courteous in
+was his university course.
+He was

-his manner, and made friends with all who came in contact with him.
-His many friends wish him every success and
+came in contact with him.
+His many

-happiness in his new relationship, and feel sure he will reflect credit upon
+feel sure he will reflect credit upon his native town. |

 1898 From